How To Teach High School History with Literature Easily

 High School History Curriculum

-But now…along has come Modern U.S. and World History: A Literature Approach for Senior High from Beautiful Feet Books and it seems like my planning efforts just might be relieved forever.
+But now…along has come Modern U.S. and World History: A Literature Approach for Senior High from Beautiful Feet Books, and it seems like my planning efforts just might be relieved forever.

-I think my heart actually skipped a beat when I realized this curriculum is sooo close to what I have been planning myself for high school history – but even better.
+I think my heart actually skipped a beat when I realized this curriculum is so close to what I have been planning myself for high school history – but even better.
 (Yes, that’s hard to admit.)

 Why I Love Beautiful Feet High School History